 1 Introduction

-Youth unemployment has been a primary and long-term structural concern affecting the labour markets of European countries since the beginning of EU integration.
 Skyrocketing youth unemployment during the 2008 Great Recession led Mario Draghi – who was the President of the EU Central Bank at the time – to famously declare that 'The European social model has already gone when we see the prevailing youth unemployment rates in some countries.'
 Between 2008 and 2012, seventeen EU member states recorded their historically highest rates of youth unemployment, with a 50.6% increase throughout the entire EU-28.

 EU institutions came under increasing pressure to tackle the deepening economic and employment crisis and responded by launching a succession of socially orientated ‘pacts’ and ‘packages’, specific policy measures and recommendations (Zeitlin and Vanhercke, 2018).
-Against this backdrop, the Council of Europe established the Youth Guarantee (YG) through a recommendation on April 22nd, 2013 (Council of Europe, 2013), as a political commitment to ensure that all young people under the age of 25 would receive a high-quality offer of employment, continued education, apprenticeship or traineeship within four months of becoming unemployed or leaving formal education.
+Against this backdrop, a Recommendation of the Council of the European Union established the Youth Guarantee (YG) on April 22nd, 2013 (Council of the European Union, 2013), as a political commitment to ensure that all young people under the age of 25 would receive a high-quality offer of employment, continued education, apprenticeship or traineeship within four months of becoming unemployed or leaving formal education.
 To financially support this policy, the EU turned to the European Social Fund and created the YEI, as the main financial resource to support the implementation of the YG.
-Notably, YEI funding was made available to member states with regions where the youth unemployment rate exceeded 25% in 2012, attaching specific territorial requirements to the implementation of the Youth Guarantee.
+YEI funding was made available to member states with NUTS 2 regions where the youth unemployment rate exceeded 25% in 2012.
 The unemployment rate in 2012 served as a benchmark, and policy measures were calibrated to respond to the economic challenges associated with that level of youth unemployment.

 The establishment of the YG and Youth Employment Initiative (YEI) explicitly addressed youth labour market integration in European regions, with expected impact going beyond the individual level and contributing to European targets regarding employment, NEET rates, early school leaving, and social exclusion.
 The adoption of YEI, as a dedicated EU fund aimed at strengthening the implementation of the Youth Guarantee, goes beyond the previous "regulatory" approach that had been the norm in EU social policy.
 For this reason, some scholars consider the Youth Guarantee as 'one of the most ambitious employment policies' ever launched by the EU (Andor and Vesely, 2018, p.
 4).
 The Youth Guarantee framework was among the first EU social policy instruments to openly consider regional disparities as a guiding criterion for policy implementation.
-Despite the specific territorial dimension of the YEI, which affects its design, funding, and implementation, this policy has not been systematically assessed at the regional level (NUTs 2) thus far.
+Despite the specific territorial dimension of the YEI, which affects its design, funding, and implementation, this policy has not been systematically assessed at the regional level (NUTS 2) thus far.
 Most analyses on the YG and the YEI have focused on cross-country comparison (Escudero and Lopez Mourelo, 2015, 2017; Dingeldey et al., 2019); while systematic cross-regional investigations have been limited (see European Commission, 2020), as scholars targeted selected regional case studies (Dhéret and Roden, 2016), or regions within one or two EU countries (Emmanouil et al., 2023).